framps/raspiBackup/extensions_userprovided/README.md

 ## raspiBackupDiscordWrapper.sh

-A wrapper script which should be an extension but because of some missing support for extensions in raspiBackup (will be available in nbext release) it's provided as a wrapper script.
+A wrapper script which should be an extension but because of some missing support for extensions in raspiBackup (will be available in next release) it's provided as a wrapper script.

 raspiBackupDiscordWrapper supports to write raspiBackup success/failure notifications in Discord.